dylan-lang/binary-data/documentation/source/efficiency.rst

 the indirections!).

-This library is carefully designed to achieve this goal, while not limiting the expressiveness, sacrificing the safety, or burden the developer with inconvenient syntactic noise.
+This library is carefully designed to achieve this goal, while not limiting the expressiveness, sacrificing the safety, or burdening the developer with inconvenient syntactic noise.
 A story about binary data is that there are often big chunks of data, and deeply nested pieces of data.
 The good news is that most applications do not need all binary data.

-The binary data was designed with lazy parsing in mind: if a byte vector is received, the high-level object does not parse the byte vector completely, but only the requested fields.
-To achieve this, we gather information about each field, specifically its start and end offset, and also its length, already at compile time, using a number system consisting of the type union between :drm:`<integer>` and :const:`$unknown-at-compile-time`, for which basic arithmetics are defined.
+The binary data library was designed with lazy parsing in mind: if a byte vector is received, the high-level object does not parse the byte vector completely, but only the requested fields.
+To achieve this, we gather information about each field, specifically its start and end offset, and also its length, already at compile time, using a number system consisting of the type union between :drm:`<integer>` and :const:`$unknown-at-compile-time`, for which basic arithmetics is defined.

 For fixed sized fields, meaning single fields with a static and fixed